 - Do I need any special clothing to rent a go-kart?

 We require lace up shoes and socks that cover your entire foot (no sandals or flip flops as these are unsafe).
 The rest of the safety gear includes a jacket, gloves, helmet and balaclava.
 If you have your own motorcycle helmet, (full face, Snell 2005 rated) you're welcome to use it.

 At the fastest point on the track you may achieve 30 to 50 MPH (depending on whether you're renting a 6.5 or 9 HP kart)!
 Much faster than the typical Wisconsin Dells type of concession kart.
 The speed on the straight isn't what will thrill you the most though.
 The high cornering speed and g-force will be very exciting.

 - What kind of go-karts are these?

-The karts are purpose built by Sugar River Raceway for rental service.
+The karts are purpose built by Sugar River Raceway for rent to race service.
 They are equipped with either 6.5 or 9 HP Honda engines (9 HP karts are for drivers over 18 years old only).
-The karts have racing slicks all around to grip the track, and full form racing seats to grip you in the turns.
+The karts have racing slicks all around to grip the track, and full form racing seats to hold you in the turns.

 - How long does a rental last?

 We rent for ½ hour periods.